Yuchan48/react-weather-app/README.md

 ___

-- you can check the current weather and hourly/7days forecast at the current location,
+- You can check the current weather and hourly/7days forecast at the current location,

-- it fetches the data from the openweathermap and ipapi API.
+- It fetches the data from the openweathermap and ipapi API.

-- the background is corresponding to the weather data and current time.
+- The background is corresponding to the weather data and current time.

-- if your device's location setting and IP Address infomation are unavailable, the default location is in berlin.
+- If your device's location setting and IP Address infomation are unavailable, the default location is in berlin.

 #### desktop